-You must manually copy the /etc/cluster.xml file to the other member in the cluster whether you use the GUI or the CLI.
+During the initial configuration, you must manually copy the /etc/cluster.xml file to the other member in the cluster whether you use the GUI or the CLI.

 Step 15: Verify that Configuration Changes are Synchronized

 Each member has an /etc/cluster.xml file that contains cluster configuration information.
 If you make a change to this file on one member, you must copy the file to the other member using a command such as scp(1).